THUND3RC0D3/Python-Journey/pythonpost1.md

+> Find pythoncode1 for the code I've done.
 # Python Post 1

 > #### Welcome to my first Python Post.
 This task seemed simple and easy because Python seemed similar to Lua, and I consider myself an advanced Lua Programmer.